Lilwm/alx-system_engineering-devops/0x00-shell_basics/README.md

-print absolute path for the current working directory
+list contents of the current directory